bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 Data analysts with network domain knowledge play a crucial role in leveraging this data to predict faults, perform Root Cause Analysis (RCA), and implement automatic remediation.
-However, they often struggle to extract useful information due to the overwhelming volume and complexity of the data.
+However, they often struggle to extract useful information due to the overwhelming volume, data standardization and complexity of the data.
 The challenge lies not only in processing the data but also in finding meaningful patterns and correlations that can derive actionable insights.